Zarif says most Iranians support nuclear deal with West

 Rouhani and his negotiators have been under intense pressure from Islamic hardliners opposed to the nuclear talks underway with six world powers - the United States, France, Germany, Britain, China and Russia.

-The six, known as the 5+1 group, seek a halt in Tehran's nuclear enrichment programme in return for an easing of economic sanctions.
-Under the terms of an initial deal struck last year, the negotiators have until July 20 to finalise an agreement.
+The six, known as the 5+1 group, seek a halt in Tehran's nuclear enrichment program in return for an easing of economic sanctions.
+Under the terms of an initial deal struck last year, the negotiators have until July 20 to finalize an agreement.

 Iranian hardliners, including officials from the administration of former president Mahmoud Ahmadinejad, have accused Rouhani of capitulating to Washington, with which Iran has had no ties since soon after the 1979 Islamic revolution.